dunn/modernphilosophy/modernphilosophy.markdown

 Therefore we must possess a capacity of some sort, but not such as to rank higher in accuracy than these developed states.
 And this at least is an obvious characteristic of all animals, for they possess a congenital discriminative capacity which is called sense-perception.
 But though sense-perception is innate in all animals, in some the sense-impression comes to persist, in others it does not.
 So animals in which this persistence does not come to be have either no knowledge at all outside the act of perceiving, or no knowledge of objects of which no impression persists; animals in which it does come into being have perception and can continue to retain the sense-impression in the soul: and when such persistence is frequently repeated a further distinction at once arises between those which out of the persistence of such sense-impressions develop a power of systematizing them and those which do not.

 So out of sense-perception comes to be what we call memory, and out of frequently repeated memories of the same thing develops experience; for a number of memories constitute a single experience.
-From experience again-i.e. From the universal now stabilized in its entirety within the soul, the one beside the many which is a single identity within them all-originate the skill of the craftsman and the knowledge of the man of science, skill in the sphere of coming to be and science in the sphere of being.
+From experience again---i.e., from the universal now stabilized in its entirety within the soul, the one beside the many which is a single identity within them all---originate the skill of the craftsman and the knowledge of the man of science, skill in the sphere of coming to be and science in the sphere of being.

 We conclude that these states of knowledge are neither innate in a determinate form, nor developed from other higher states of knowledge, but from sense-perception.
 It is like a rout in battle stopped by first one man making a stand and then another, until the original formation has been restored.
 The soul is so constituted as to be capable of this process.